shirish93/shirish93.github.io/_ideas/2024-03-15-riverfront-renewal.md

 **Conclusion:**

-By aligning interests, fostering responsible practices, and empowering communities, riverfront rejuvenation is not just an environmental project, but a catalyst for economic growth, social well-being, and cultural revitalization.
+By aligning interests, supporting responsible practices, and empowering communities, riverfront rejuvenation is not just an environmental project, but a catalyst for economic growth, social well-being, and cultural revitalization.
 We invite you to join us in creating a future where Kathmandu and Lalitpur's rivers become exciting areas stringing together a culture of ecological health, economic prosperity, and shared community pride.

 ---